gu-nog/CS50/finalproject/README.md

 ## signup.html:
 - GET: returns a form page to register(name, email, password, confirmation password and selector private or public)
 - POST: verify name is not empty, email is not empty and have @ and ., password have len between 4-20 chars, confirmation password must match and be providaded and selector must have a valid value, if everything is ok, add to database the new user

+# index.html:
+- GET: return an list of choices to what the user can do after logged in

 ## Styles.css:
 - some basic styles linked to basic template